Back Pain

 What is back pain?

-Back pain is an ailment in which mild or sharp pain is felt in the back, particularly in the lower back.
+Back pain, is an ailment in which mild or sharp pain is felt in the back.
 It can be caused by many things, such as muscle strain, poor posture, or an injury.
 Underlying medical conditions, like arthritis or herniated discs, can also lead to sharp pain in the back.

 In general, there are two types of back pain: acute (short-term) and chronic (long-term).
 Muscle pain, stiffness, tenderness, and leg pain are all possible symptoms of back pain.